Nilesh-chaudhary/memories-diary/README.md

 4. Option to make memory private or public based on user choice.
 5. Feature to search memories based on Tags.
 6. Upgrading from **#7DaysOfCode** to **#100DaysOfCode**🚀.
+7. implement feature so that it can directly suggest tags based on image.
-7. Integrating **AI/ML** 🤖 to send Notifaction based on tags to the user for certain good events after anniversery of the memory.
+8. Integrating **AI/ML** 🤖 to send Notifaction based on tags to the user for certain good events after anniversery of the memory.